expectedpayoff/expectedpayoff.github.com.old/source/_posts/2012-10-25-the-other-election-2012-contest-the-pollsters-vs-the-data-scientists-vs-the-political-markets.markdown

 Election 2012 is shaping up to be interesting for a variety of reasons, but not least because of two reasons involving forecasting:

 1. Sophisticated probabalistic electoral college forecast models first seen in the early-mid 2000s have had a few election cycles to mature and evolve.
-2. This is the first *closely contested* presidential election since said techniques hit mainstream, and for the first time since then we're seeing statistically and qualitatively significant disagreement among difference forecasting methodologies.
+2. This is the first *closely contested* presidential election since said techniques hit mainstream, and for the first time since then we're seeing disagreement among different forecasting methodologies.

 There are roughly three categories of data-driven, systematic forecasting methodologies: